Willmo3/NetLib/readme.md

 3. Partially Synchronous

 NetLib encapsulates common network environmental assumptions in a modular and reusable way, enabling modelers to quickly evaluate robustness under varied conditions while avoiding tight coupling between the internal system model and the environmental model.

+## Usage

+Because TLA+ is not a standard programming language, models cannot simply be imported.
+Instead, to use NetLib, one must define a *parallel composition* of their model with NetLib.
+For an example of this, please view our testing files.